Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 So the embassy needed them.
 And so they were riding in what *would* have been style if the *Boone’s Star* weren’t packed to the gills with talent and materiel.
 And all they could do was read their educational material, keep up their PT, and try not to go totally out of their minds from how *dull* a flight at warp through deep space was.

-“Yeah yeah...still, we gotta stay fit too, if we’re gonna keep up with talking gorillas.”
+"Yeah yeah...still, we gotta stay fit too, if we’re gonna keep up with talking gorillas."

-“And the gorilla ambassador.”
+"And the gorilla ambassador."

-“Him too.
-And I need someone to beat me smart again.”
+"Him too.
+And I need someone to beat me smart again."

-“You were never smart, Hoetze.”
+"You were never smart, Hoetze."

-“Fuck you.”
+"Fuck you."

-“Nah.
-Besides, Specialist Joe McHugemeat there probably wants a punching bag.”
+"Nah.
+Besides, Specialist Joe McHugemeat there probably wants a punching bag."

-“And a wife...”
+"And a wife..."

-“Already got one.
-You see he snagged the hottest ass onboard literally the first day?”
+"Already got one.
+You see he snagged the hottest ass onboard literally the first day?"

-“It was more like a week,” Lang noted.
-“Not the fastest I’ve seen.”
+"It was more like a week," Lang noted.
+"Not the fastest I’ve seen."

-“They were all ogling him right away!
-Even in his stupid bullshit Army uniform!”
+"They were all ogling him right away!
+Even in his stupid bullshit Army uniform!"

-“Jesus Christ,” Lang shook his head in disgust.
-“Y’all sound like the biggest blubbering pussies ever.
-Why the fuck are you letting fuckin’ *Army* ruin your day?”
+"Jesus Christ," Lang shook his head in disgust.
+"Y’all sound like the biggest blubbering pussies ever.
+Why the fuck are you letting fuckin’ *Army* ruin your day?"

-“Yeah, go steal his girl!”
+"Yeah, go steal his girl!"
 Becker suggested.

-“I ain’t the one complaining night and day about my ultraviolet fuckin’ balls.
+"I ain’t the one complaining night and day about my ultraviolet fuckin’ balls.
 And it ain’t me who’s letting Joe determine if they get drained or not.
-That’s your fault, corporal.”
+That’s your fault, corporal."
 Lang chuckled to himself.
 Truth was, Thompson was probably a decent kid.
 Nothing to get worked up over.

 But on the other hand, it was hilarious as *fuck* watching his young Marines get so worked up over the big guy.
 Admittedly, it was hard not to feel dispirited when compared against such a ridiculously perfect example of winning at basically everything...but still.
 Lang had an imp of the perverse on his shoulder most days, and he just couldn’t *help* but needle them, just a bit.

 Becker’s suggestion about stealing the HEAT boot’s girl didn’t exactly get rave reviews.

-“Fuckin’ *how?”* Hoetze seemed both exasperated and amused at the same time.
-“All I got goin’ for me is ugly but well-hung, and maybe a good joke or two!”
+"Fuckin’ *how?"* Hoetze seemed both exasperated and amused at the same time.
+"All I got goin’ for me is ugly but well-hung, and maybe a good joke or two!"

-“I bet he’s got a micro-weenis from all the ‘roids they’re feeding ‘em.”
+"I bet he’s got a micro-weenis from all the ‘roids they’re feeding ‘em."

-“Uh-huh.”
+"Uh-huh."
 Hernandez got into it now.
-“All that meat-gazing you white boys be doin’?
-You know them HEAT boys are packin’ *big.* I think ‘yer all just *jealous.”*
+"All that meat-gazing you white boys be doin’?
+You know them HEAT boys are packin’ *big.* I think ‘yer all just *jealous."*

 That of course set off an omni-directional round of full-throated accusations and counter-insults, exactly as he intended.
 Somehow, nobody thought to comment on how exactly Hernandez could speak so expertly on Thompson’s allegedly superior endowment.

 A masterful play, really.

-“Anyway,” Hoetze granted sullenly, “Specialist Horsecock can fuckin’ *have* her.
+"Anyway," Hoetze granted sullenly, "Specialist Horsecock can fuckin’ *have* her.
 I don’t care if he is just a stupid fuckin’ Army bitch.
-I ain’t retarded enough to pick *that* fight.”
+I ain’t retarded enough to pick *that* fight."

-“I can’t believe y’all fuckers are so scared of ‘em,” Becker chuckled.
-“Have you actually talked to the kid?
+"I can’t believe y’all fuckers are so scared of ‘em," Becker chuckled.
+"Have you actually talked to the kid?
 He’s the corniest fuckin’ *boot* that ever did boot.
 He was literally *excited* that I said anything to him!
-I bet he’s gullible as shit.”
+I bet he’s gullible as shit."

-“Gullible?
+"Gullible?
 Sure.
 But y’know what else he is?
-Fuckin’ *huge!* You remember when he was doin’ laps on the promenade?”
+Fuckin’ *huge!* You remember when he was doin’ laps on the promenade?"

-“When you were fiercely meat-gazin’ I bet?”
+"When you were fiercely meat-gazin’ I bet?"

 Hoetze ignored him.
-“The huge fucker shook the goddamned ship, man!
-He left his fuckin’ *bare footprints* in the decking, remember?”
+"The huge fucker shook the goddamned ship, man!
+He left his fuckin’ *bare footprints* in the decking, remember?"

-“And I bet he grinned a big stupid grin at you too, huh?”
+"And I bet he grinned a big stupid grin at you too, huh?"

-“Maybe?
+"Maybe?
 I dunno.
-I was busy not being in the way.”
+I was busy not being in the way."

-“You fuckin’ pussy!
+"You fuckin’ pussy!
 So big dopey Joe wanted to say hi and wag his tail, but you were too busy being afraid.
-Is that about right?”
+Is that about right?"

-“Well, *yeah.* Big fuckin’ hoss like that?
-I’m not gonna be his fuckin’ condom.”
+"Well, *yeah.* Big fuckin’ hoss like that?
+I’m not gonna be his fuckin’ condom."

 Crude laughter all around, followed by more omni-directional insults.

-“Nah.
+"Nah.
 For real though, he’s just a huge gullible puppy.
 Tell me that ain’t gonna be fun!
 He’s got that extra retarded blank grin all the Joe have, too.
-Even more retarded ‘cuz he’s getting *laid.”*
+Even more retarded ‘cuz he’s getting *laid."*

-“At least somebody on this fuckin’ ship is…” Centopani muttered.
+"At least somebody on this fuckin’ ship is…" Centopani muttered.

 And that, right there, was the sum of their problems.
 They were bored out of their fucking *skulls.* There were no real facilities onboard to do anything useful, and they were only barely running guard shifts because it was a civilian vessel and the Captain was retarded.
 All they could do was sit around, do their PT, study PME bullshit…

 They’d watched all the good movies.
 The civilians didn’t like what they wanted to watch so they consistently got voted down - when the civilians weren’t being all sorts of weird to them.
-It was either “thank you for your service” bullshit, or they’d shy away with dark whispers.
+It was either "thank you for your service" bullshit, or they’d shy away with dark whispers.
 No middle ground.

 And there wasn’t a lot of common ground with the two HEAT brutes, either.
 Becker was right, the young one was fuckin’ *raw* and the other one was about the crustiest, saltiest old lieutenant Lang had ever met.
 He was formerly a Marine - and infantry, too - but since then he’d gone over to the dark side, joined the space force, and apparently eaten a backhoe and a whole team of door-kickers along the way, too.

 Whatever.
-Interesting that a pair of special-ops “celebrities” happened to be onboard, but ultimately they weren’t his problem.
+Interesting that a pair of special-ops "celebrities" happened to be onboard, but ultimately they weren’t his problem.
 What *was* his problem was the ridiculous circlejerk his Marines were wallowing in.
 Frankly, Lang had standards.

 He sighed and levered himself to his feet.

-“I’m goin’ for a walk,” he declared.
-“Don’t burn the fuckin’ place down.”
+"I’m goin’ for a walk," he declared.
+"Don’t burn the fuckin’ place down."

-Hernandez nodded respectfully. “‘Rah, sarg’n’t.”
+Hernandez nodded respectfully. "‘Rah, sarg’n’t."

 Given another couple of weeks for final fitting and stuff, *Boone’s Star* would have been luxury like Lang had never known.
 The ship was somewhere between a big ocean cruise ship and a billionaire’s megayacht, big enough to carry about a hundred guests in sumptuous comfort… or, right now, two hundred and twenty plus a pair of fucking *ogres* and a load of supplies, all crammed in.